The Food Composting Program is now available to all of our commercial customers!

 Food composting service for Napa County Recycling & Waste Services (NCRWS) businesses is included in your monthly rate.

-The food composting program is for any business large or small that generates food scraps and food soiled paper, including restaurants, hotels, wineries, assisted living facilities, grocery stores, schools, manufacturers, cafeterias, coffee shops, etc. NCRWS businesses are located in unincorporated areas of southern Napa County.
-City businesses that generate food scraps should contact us for more info on the NRWS food composting program.
+The food composting program is now mandatory for any business large or small that generates food scraps and food soiled paper, including restaurants, hotels, wineries, assisted living facilities, grocery stores, schools, manufacturers, cafeterias, coffee shops, etc. Contact us for more info on the food composting program.

 In addition to equipment, Napa Recycling, City and County staff will provide signage and decals to reinforce program details and practices.
 We will also help train your staff and provide printed materials that you can add to employee orientation packets.